Louisjreeves/MiscRepair/readme.md

 ## AUtomation for Making 4 Corners Disk Testing more successful. ##

-#The Script automates the test for the 4 best performing Latency counters for disk testing. #
+# The Script automates the test for the 4 best performing Latency counters for disk testing. #
-#it also has a longers test which takes over an hour to administer per node#
+# It also has a longers test which takes over an hour to administer per node #

 Link to download and administer here: